isabelanyc/Ice-Cream-Reviews/README.md

 The main files for this project can be found under `notebooks`:

 - [`1_data_wrangling.ipynb`](https://github.com/isabelanyc/Ice-Cream-Reviews/blob/main/notebooks/1_data_wrangling.ipynb):
-    - Merge `reviews` and `products` to create the `data` dataframe
+    - Merged `reviews` and `products` to create the `data` dataframe
-    - Create feature `good_review` that takes the value *Good* if `stars` has a value greater than 3 and takes the value *Bad* otherwise.
-Creating this feature is what allows to transform the problem into a binary classification problem.
+    - Created feature `good_review` that takes the value *Good* if `stars` has a value greater than 3 and takes the value *Bad* otherwise.
+This feature is what allows the problem to become a binary classification problem.
-    - Remove stopwords from `text`, apply tokenizer lemmatization, remove special characters and make all words lowercase.
+    - Remove stopwords, applied tokenizer, lemmatization, removed special characters and made all words lowercase.

 - [`2_eda.ipynb`](https://github.com/isabelanyc/Ice-Cream-Reviews/blob/main/notebooks/2_eda.ipynb):
    - Identified which brand is most popular